 8.1.
-The internal audit service is provided through an in-house team of two officers.
+The internal audit service is provided through an in-house team of two full time equivalent officers officers.
 These officers report to the CAE.
 The team sits within the Chief Executive Unit and therefore has a direct reporting line to the Chief Executive.
 This is recognised as good practice.